10 least visited countries in the world – and how to get there

 Annual visitors: 30,000

-The federated states of micronesia include four states distributed via the West Pacific, which together include around 607 islands.
-They are northeast of New Guinea, south of Guam, west of Nauru and the Marshall Islands as well as east of Palau and the Philippines.
+The Federated States of Micronesia comprises four states spread across the Western Pacific, which together comprise approximately 607 islands.
+They lie northeast of New Guinea, south of Guam, west of Nauru and the Marshall Islands, and east of Palau and the Philippines.

-This is how you reach micronesia: Air Marshall conducts flights from Fiji, Hawaii, Kiribati and Tuvalu.
-United also carries out flights from Hawaii.
-Expect several stops.
+How to get to Micronesia: Air Marshall operates flights from Fiji, Hawaii, Kiribati and Tuvalu.
+United also operates flights from Hawaii.
+Expect multiple stops.

 Annual visitors: 51,000

-DSchibuti is the only country on this list that we personally visited.
-Jibuti borders on Eritrea, Ethiopia and Somalia on the Horn of Africa and was described by Lonely Planet as one of the best places for a visit to 2018 - a fact that could be reduced by this list next year.
+Djibouti is the only country on this list that we have personally visited.
+Bordering Eritrea, Ethiopia and Somalia in the Horn of Africa, Djibouti was named one of the best places to visit in 2018 by Lonely Planet - a fact that could see it dropped from that list next year.

-Dschibuti is the home of the all -round landscapes of Lac Abbé and Lac Assal, fascinating diving and a great underwater world, including whale sharks.
+Djibouti is home to the otherworldly landscapes of Lac Abbé and Lac Assal, fascinating diving and magnificent marine life, including whale sharks.

-It is also one of the most stable countries in the region and is used as a military basis due to its proximity to the world's most busiest shipping route in the world of several nations, including France, the USA and China.
+It is also one of the most stable countries in the region and is used as a military base by several nations, including France, the United States and China, due to its proximity to the world's busiest shipping route.

-How to reach Dschibuti: Ethiopian Airlines flies from Ethiopia to Dschibuti.
+How to get to Djibouti: Ethiopian Airlines flies from Ethiopia to Djibouti.
 International flights are also available from Paris, Dubai, Nairobi, Doha and Istanbul.

 10. Sierra Leone